EdemGold/python-projects/projects/digital-clock/README.md

 ## Overview

 This Python program shows real time in Digital format I make this project with just 13 lines of code especially for medium level python programmers.
+You can modify It's Background and Foreground colour, Fonts any many more..

 ## Prerequisites